 Dr. Chris comments:

 Needless to say, I was horrified.
-This is an example of modern medicine failing to cure or modulate a common medical condition.
+This is an example of modern medicine failing to cure or modify a common medical condition.
 In fact this young girl has done well to survive all the medications she has been taking and putting on her skin.
-It also shows that using wheatgrass helps manage severe eczema by preventing or reducing rebound while steroids are reduced in a measured way.
+It also shows that using wheatgrass helps manage severe eczema by preventing or reducing rebound while steroids and other drugs are reduced in a measured way.

-So, I got her started on using wheatgrass extract topically and taking a small amount several days a week.
+I commenced her on wheatgrass extract topically, and taking a small amount orally, several days a week.

-10 year old Lauren’s topical steroid-damaged skin had aged considerably, but began to recover after a month orso of wheatgrass extract application.
+10 year old Lauren’s topical steroid-damaged skin had aged considerably, but it began to recover after one month of her new treatment.

 Pre-wheatgrass treatment: Note effects of long term topical steroid damage.
+(The patient is a 10 year old child).
 Severe wrinkling of skin due to underlying steroid-caused atrophy (thinning) of the deeper layers of skin; loss of normal skin pigment (pale pinkish areas) and severe surface damage from constant scratching.
-Practically her whole body suffered similar damage.
+Practically her entire body suffered similar damage.

 After 6 months wheatgrass treatment: The wrinkles have disappeared, skin is regaining its normal elasticity, depigmentation is no longer a feature and scratching has ceased although some eczematous lesions persist.
-She has been off all medications other than wheatgrass and occasional oral steroids for nearly five months and is a very happy child with her “new look”and no more wet dressings.
+She has been off all medications other than wheatgrass and occasional oral steroids (to prevent withdrawal symptoms) for nearly five months and is a very happy child with her “new look”and no more wet dressings.

 After 4 days’ wheatgrass treatment (28 January) Progress reports from the child’s mother: ‘She has only applied the topical steriods on her ankles this morning as everywhere else is healing again very quickly.’